 - engage in such other activities in furtherance of the purposes of this part as (the Surgeon General) deems appropriate and the library's resources permit.

 The Board of Regents advises the HHS Secretary on matters of policy affecting the library.
-Ten regents, drawn from academia, the health sciences, librarianship, public life, and industry, are appointed by the Secretary for four-year terms.
-In addition to the appointed members, there are nine ex-officio members who are high-ranking federal officials in related fields, including the Surgeons General of the Army, Navy, Air Force, and Public Health Service.
-Pioneering heart surgeon Michael E. DeBakey, MD, whose persuasiveness in the halls of the Congress was instrumental in the passage of the NLM Act, chaired the first NLM Board of Regents.
-Almost 40 years later he was appointed to another term.
-Reacting with dispatch to the act's provision for a new building, that original Board, at their second meeting, recommended that a ten-acre tract on the campus of the National Institutes of Health in Bethesda, Maryland, be designated the site of a new building for the National Library of Medicine .
+The Secretary of the Board appoints ten regents, who serve four-year terms.
+The regents come from academia, the health sciences, librarianship, public life, and industry.
+In addition to the appointed members, nine high-ranking federal officials in related fields are ex-officio members.
+They are from the Surgeons General of the Army, Navy, Air Force, and Public Health Service.
+Pioneering heart surgeon Michael E. DeBakey, MD, instrumental in the passage of the NLM Act, chaired the first Board.
+He was appointed to another board term almost 40 years later.
+At their second meeting, the Board recommended the site of a new building for the National Library of Medicine.
+It was a ten-acre tract on the campus of the National Institutes of Health in Bethesda, Maryland.
 Five years later, in 1962, the library moved from the Washington Mall to its new $7 million building in Bethesda.

-The wording of the original legislation has been amended several times.
-The six functions listed above have been expanded with a seventh: "publicize the availability from the Library of the above products and services."; and an eighth: "promote the use of computers and telecommunications."
-Other congressional actions have had a profound effect on the library: the Medical Library Assistance Act (MLAA) of 1965, which created a program of grants and called for the establishment of a system of regional libraries; and the legislation establishing the Lister Hill National Center for Biomedical Communications (1968), the National Center for Biotechnology Information (1988), and the National Information Center on Health Services Research and Health Care Technology (1993).
+The wording of the original legislation was amended several times.
+The six functions listed above have been expanded with a seventh: "publicize the availability from the Library of the above products and services” and an eighth: "promote the use of computers and telecommunications."
+Other congressional actions have had a profound effect on the library.
+The Medical Library Assistance Act (MLAA) of 1965 created a program of grants and called for the establishment of a system of regional libraries.
+In 1968, legislation established the Lister Hill National Center for Biomedical Communications (1968).
+Twenty years later, the National Center for Biotechnology Information (1988) was established.
+In 1993, legislation established the National Information Center on Health Services Research and Health Care Technology.